-It is a priority of the Office of the Secretary of State and Clark County elections officials to ensure that every individual has the opportunity to vote independently and privately.
-To request a reasonable accommodation or assistance to vote, please contact the Elections Office at (360) 397-2345 or at firstname.lastname@example.org.
+It is a priority of Clark County elections officials and the Office of the Secretary of State to ensure that everyone has the opportunity to vote independently and privately.
+Please feel free to contact us if you have any questions about how to register or vote.
+We are here to help at (360) 397-2345 or email@example.com.

 Accessible voting units